ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues: Results and Discussion

 \subsection{Demographic-Level Analysis}

 Figure~\ref{fig:demographics} disaggregates bias by demographics dimensions under zero-shot prompting which suggests that Implicit bias is not distributed uniformly.

-Caste records the highest mean implicit ambiguous bias score across open-weight models ($0.59$), with values ranging from $0.48$ (Qwen2.5-7B) to $0.74$ (GPT-OSS-120B).
-In the explicit setting, caste bias scores are already elevated for several models (Llama-3.1-8B: $0.41$; GPT-OSS-120B: $0.38$; GPT-OSS-20B: $0.36$), indicating incomplete alignment even when caste identity is stated directly.
-In disambiguated contexts, explicit caste bias scores remains mildly positive ($0.02$--$0.10$) while implicit caste bias scores shows a similar range ($0.03$--$0.08$).
-Caste-based discrimination is a hierarchical social system specific to India, and recent work has begun to examine it as an axis of bias in LLMs~\cite{vijayaraghavan2025decasteunveilingcastestereotypes, seth2025deeprepresentationalbiasllms}.
+Caste records the highest mean implicit ambiguous bias score across open-weight models ($0.60$), with values ranging from $0.49$ (Qwen2.5-7B) to $0.71$ (Llama-3.3-70B).
+In the explicit setting, caste bias scores are already elevated for several models (Llama-3.1-8B: $0.48$; GPT-OSS-120B: $0.41$; GPT-OSS-20B: $0.39$), indicating incomplete alignment even when caste identity is stated directly.
+In disambiguated contexts, explicit caste bias scores remains mildly positive ($0.07$--$0.14$) while implicit caste bias scores shows a similar range ($0.03$--$0.14$).
+Caste-based discrimination is a hierarchical social system specific to India, and recent work has begun to examine it as an axis of bias in LLMs~\cite{ijcai2025p1100, seth2025deep}.
 Our results extend these findings to the implicit setting, where caste bias is the most elevated dimension across all models evaluated.
-Even the closed source models, Claude~4.5~Haiku and Gemini-3.1-Flash-Lite records implicit caste bias of $0.22$ and $0.14$ in ambiguous contexts.
+Even the closed source models, Claude~4.5~Haiku and Gemini-3.1-Flash-Lite records implicit caste bias of $0.23$ and $0.15$ in ambiguous contexts.

 Gender, by contrast, records the lowest implicit bias scores with several models near zero.
 Gender is the most extensively studied bias dimension in NLP fairness~\cite{stanczak2021surveygenderbiasnatural}, with roughly half of all bias research focusing on this dimension~\cite{gupta-etal-2024-sociodemographic}.
-Despite this, some models still exhibit implicit gender bias (Qwen3-32B: $0.27$; Llama-3.3-70B: $0.25$, GPT-OSS-120": $0.20$), indicating gender biases can still occur in some models when implicitly prompted.
-SES, Age, Religion and region with mean bias scores $0.42$, $0.34$, $0.22$, $0.20$ occupy intermediate positions.
-For all four dimensions, implicit ambiguous bias is substantially higher than explicit bias: SES rises from a mean of $0.03$ (explicit) to $0.42$ (implicit), and Age from $0.04$(explicit) to $0.34$(implicit).
-GPT-5-mini exhibits implicit ambiguous bias score of $0.36$ highest value for any dimension among closed-source models.
+Despite this, some models still exhibit implicit gender bias (Meta-Llama-3.3-70B: $0.38$; GPT-OSS-120B: $0.32$, Qwen3-32B: $0.31$), indicating gender biases can still occur in some models when implicitly prompted.
+SES, Age, Region and Religion with mean bias scores $0.43$, $0.30$, $0.15$, $0.11$ occupy intermediate positions.
+For all four dimensions, implicit ambiguous bias is substantially higher than explicit bias: SES rises from a mean of $0.03$ (explicit) to $0.43$ (implicit), and Age from $0.03$(explicit) to $0.30$(implicit).
+GPT-5-mini exhibits implicit ambiguous bias score of $0.25$ highest value for any dimension among closed-source models.
 In disambiguated contexts, both explicit and implicit bias remain close to zero for these dimensions.